berndtjohannsen/TiddeliHome/README.md

 - "wakeword"
 - Calendar access
 - Email access
+- Notes access
-- More dynamic personal data (like current position)
+- More dynamic personal data (like current position).
+Allows questions such as where is the nearest restaurant
 - AI driven help